Wollnbergen/0xv7/VALIDATOR_GUIDE.md

 # Sultan Validator Guide

-Become a validator on the Sultan Network and earn **13.33% APY** in SLTN rewards.
+Become a validator on the Sultan Network and earn **~13.33% APY** (variable) in SLTN rewards.

 ## What is a Validator?

 Validators are the backbone of the Sultan blockchain.
 They:
 - Verify and process transactions
-- Participate in consensus to produce blocks
+- Participate in consensus to produce blocks (2-second block time)
 - Earn rewards for keeping the network secure
+- Can receive delegated stake from other users

+**All validators are equal** - every validator runs consensus and earns APY proportional to their stake.
+There's no distinction between "infrastructure" and "staking" validators.

+## Two Ways to Become a Validator

+### Option 1: Sultan Wallet (Recommended)

+The easiest way to become a validator is through the Sultan Wallet PWA:

+1. **Get 10,000+ SLTN** in your wallet
+2. **Open Sultan Wallet** at [wallet.sltn.io](https://wallet.sltn.io)
+3. **Navigate to Validators** → **Become a Validator**
+4. **Enter your validator name** and stake amount
+5. **Sign the transaction** with your wallet

+Your validator is immediately active in the network!

+### Option 2: Run Your Own Node

+For full decentralization, run your own node infrastructure.

-## Requirements
+#### Requirements

 ### Hardware
 | Component | Minimum | Recommended |